nicklasfrahm/k3se/README.md

 A lightweight Kubernetes engine that deploys `k3s` clusters declaratively based on a cluster configuration file.

-The name is a hommage to the German word for cheese, _Käse_.
+The name is a hommage to the German word for cheese, _Käse [ˈkɛːzə]_.

 ## License 📄